Certain websites on Google Chrome distract us from doing our work and this article is about how to block a website on Chrome.

 4. How to Block a Website on Chrome with Parental Controls

-The Block Site extension works fine—for yourself.
+The Block Site extension works fine—for you.
 But you can’t effectively use it to block access to websites for your children.

 You might also want to examine parental control software that runs on your computer itself.
 In addition to third-party parental control software, your operating system contains some useful tools.